Categorical dimension of birational automorphisms and filtrations of Cremona groups

 \begin{definition} Let $\ka$ be a pretriangulated dg category.
 The \linedef{motivic categorical dimension} of $\ka$ is the smallest integer $d$ such that $I(\ka)$ belongs to $PT_d(k)$.
 We denote this value (which is either a nonnegative number or infinity), by $\mathrm{mcd}(\ka)$.
-If $X$ is a smooth and projective scheme, then we also set $\mathrm{mcd}(X):=\mathrm{mcd}(\Db(X))$. \end{definition}
+More explicitly, we have